 Define and understand your audience

-Define your target audiences with an understanding of what you would like to communicate to them and what they'd like to get from you.
-Since resources and capacity are rarely unlimited, it's best to identify two to three primary audiences to focus on in your communications and engagement efforts.
+Define your target audiences with an understanding of what you’d like to communicate to them and what they’d like to get from you.
+Since resources and capacity are rarely unlimited, it’s best to identify two to three primary audiences to focus on in your communications and engagement efforts.

 Your target audience may vary over time.
 For example, as you stand up your team, you might focus on attracting new recruits.
 As your team matures, your target audiences could expand to include the public, government leaders and legislators, and other, similar digital teams.
 Identifying and understanding your audience and objectives from the start will also allow you to evaluate the impact of your communication activities later on and adjust them accordingly.

 You’ll first want to figure out your team’s capacity for establishing and maintaining communication channels.
 For example, having a blog or social media account that you rarely update can be worse than not having one at all.
 Whichever channels and tactics you choose, you’ll need to update them regularly to maintain a steady presence.

 Plan for ongoing engagement with your audience that’s not just about you and what you want.
 Think about it as building a relationship that goes both ways.
 In addition to sharing news and highlights of your work, include communication touch points that offer value by way of helpful information and opportunities to connect in meaningful ways.

 You’re building a presence and a relationship with your audience.
 You’ll build a reputation for your work and methods over time.